taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 Another benefit, when using reselect, is the ability to compose selectors.
 It supports the case of implementing reusable selectors that only solve one problem.
 Afterward they can be composed in a functional programming style.

 The book will not dive deeper into reselect.
 Perhaps I will eleborate this chapter more in the future.
-However, when learning Redux it is good to know about these advanced selectors, but you are fine by using plain selectors in the beginning.
+When learning Redux it is good to know about these advanced selectors, but you are fine by using plain selectors in the beginning.
 If you cannot stay put, you can read up the example usages in the [official GitHub repository](https://github.com/reactjs/reselect) and apply in your projects while reading the book.

 ## Hands On: Todo with Advanced Redux

-In the Todo application, you could refactor everything to use a middleware, an immutable data strucutre using spread operators, a normalized data structure and selectors.
+In the Todo application, you could refactor everything to use the advanced techniques you have learned in the previous chapters: a middleware, an immutable data strucutre using spread operators, a normalized data structure and selectors.
 Let's continue with the Todo applciation that you have build when you connected React and Redux.
 The last version can be found in the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/3.0.0).

 In the first part, let's use the [redux-logger](https://github.com/evgenyrodionov/redux-logger) middleware.
 You have to install it on the command line: